Would we be able to make an appointment to see your place?

 Do I need to bring food for my pet?

-RAW FEEDERS: We support raw feeding!
+Yes, we support (and encourage!) raw feeding.
 All food for each of your pets meals must be individually portioned and packaged.
-It is to be labelled with the date to be fed, which meal and which dog.
+Unless the meals are commercially packaged and portioned (each meal is the same), it is to be labelled with the date to be fed, which meal and which dog.
+For example, “Marley Jones, Sept 3rd – AM.”
+By portioning and labelling the food in this way your pet receives their food in a proper portion at the correct time.
 Again, please do not bring any bowls.
-If your pet has a feeding mat for raw food, please bring it with you and we will santize after each meal.
-Please note that IF YOUR RAW FOOD IS NOT PORTIONED before your arrival, there will be a minimum charge of $5 per meal added to your invoice for us to portion the meal.
+If your pet has a feeding mat for raw food, please bring it with you and we will sanitize after each meal.

 What vaccinations does my pet require?

-1) RABIES: Due to regulations set forth by the Department of Health, our facility requires that each pet owner provide proof of vaccination for rabies.
+Due to regulations set forth by the Department of Health, our facility requires that each pet owner provide proof of vaccination for rabies.
 This vaccination must be up to date based on the duration stated on the vaccine label (eg. Imrab3 and Miral 3 is = 3 yr vaccine).
-Most rabies vaccines administered by veterinary clinics are 3 year vaccines unless stated on the label.
+Most rabies vaccines administered by veterinary clinics are 3 year vaccines unless otherwise stated.

-2) DHPP vaccination (Distemper, Hepatitis, Parvovirus, Parainfluenza): We require proof that the dog has received ONE DHPP vaccination for the lifetime of the pet.
+We require proof that the dog has received at least ONE DHPP vaccination for the lifetime of the pet.
+We do not require that your pet is revaccinated annually.
 This vaccination is not required by law.

-3) BORDETELLA: This vaccine is optional and we recommend that clients speak to their veterinarian and decide for themselves.
-If they choose to vaccinate we prefer it to be at least 4-6 weeks prior so that immunity is not in a compromised state while boarding.
-If it’s close to the boarding stay we suggest not vaccinating.
-Being vaccinated against Bordetella is not a guarantee that your pet will not contract bordatella much like receiving the flu shot does not guarantee you will not contract the flu.
+We do NOT require the bordetella vaccine for your pet to stay.
+This vaccine is optional and we recommend that clients speak to their veterinarian and decide for themselves.
+If you choose to vaccinate against bordetella we REQUIRE it to be a minimum of FOUR weeks prior to your pet’s stay.
+If it is close to the boarding stay we recommend not vaccinating.
+Being vaccinated against Bordetella is not a guarantee that your pet will not contract bordatella — much like receiving the flu shot does not guarantee you will not contract the flu.
+Kennel cough is not a vaccine preventable disease.

-Alternatives: In the event that your pet cannot be vaccinated but you are concerned about the potential for your pet to contract a communicable disease, we recommend that you consult with your veterinarian regarding blood titers.
-This form of testing involves blood tests which are performed to check your pets level of immunity.
-This is a great alternative for those who are hesitant to have their pets vaccinated due to past reactions or are concerned with over-vaccination.
+In the event that your pet cannot be vaccinated, yet you are concerned about the potential for your pet to contract a communicable disease, we recommend that you consult with your veterinarian regarding blood titers.
+This form of testing involves blood tests which are performed to check your pets level of immunity for specific ailments.
+This is an acceptable alternative for those who are hesitant to have their pets vaccinated due to past reactions or are concerned with over-vaccination.
+Please note that these tests are still not mainstream, not all vets provide them, and they do take time to perform and obtain results.
+We will accept a copy of titre test results in lieu of vaccination records.

 If you do not vaccinate your pet, please contact us to discuss further.
 Just because you do not choose to vaccinate, does not mean your pet isn’t welcome at Tucked Inn Kennels!!